AL3mas2/AL3mas2/README.md

 - 👋 Hi, I’m @AL3mas2
-- 👀 I’m interested in be part of the amazing revolution happening around the world with decentralized technology, we all know that this universe had been underground for decades and now is ecloding with consistence and s strog base, I'm pround DEFI enthusiast and will work hard to help the community.
+- 👀 I’m interested in be part of the amazing revolution happening around the world with decentralized technology, we all know that this universe had been underground for decades and now is ecloding with consistence and a strong base, I'm pround DEFI enthusiast and will work hard to help the community.
 - 🌱 I’m currently learning about programing (Phyton), DEFI, blockchain and LINUX.
 - 💞️ I’m looking to collaborate on anything required.
 - 📫 Reach me at @AL3mas2